dandange8005/Ultra-Essentials/README.md

 Github is a web-based hosting service for Git repositories.
 It provides a web-based graphical interface and access control for repositories.
 It also provides additional features such as issue tracking, pull requests, and project management tools.

-### Learning Git and Github
+### More about Git and Github

-This is not a tutorial on how to use Git and Github.
 If you are new to Git and Github, we recommend that you learn the basics before contributing to the project.

 There are many resources available for learning Git and Github.
 Here are a few that we recommend: